bvalosek/datstack/README.md

 It's probably a good idea to source this file in the server code so database credentials comes from one place.

-## PaaS

-### Heroku
+## Heroku

-Heroku is supported, just push to a Heroku app remote.
-Client app compilation and database migrations will automatically be run.
+When pushing to a Heroku remote, the client application will automatically be built and all database migrations will be run.

-#### Example
+### Example

 Using the `heroku-toolbelt` from the command line: